top of page

 Video Development

-The committee spent countless hours researching the key moments for women students and faculty over the course of the 150-year time frame, with a focus on Berkeley, as its flagship campus.
+The committee spent countless hours researching the key moments for women students and faculty over the course of the 150-year time frame.
 The campus’ website, 150w.berkeley.edu, dedicated to the admission of women, was an important resource for this project.

-Using known campus and alumnae contacts, the Committee reached out to several individuals to engage them in the project.
-The goal was to interview women students who experienced each era firsthand.
+Using known campus and alumnae contacts, the committee reached out to several individuals to engage them in the project.

 The interviews were recorded by Sherry Rufini using her iPhone and edited on iMovie.
-She worked diligently to edit and balance the interviews, coordinating the background music, and inserting photos where appropriate.
+She worked diligently to edit and balance the interviews, coordinating the background music, and inserting photos.
 Journalist Linda Schacht, ’66, edited the overall script and recorded the narrative.
-Each step of the way, Committee members gave feedback to tweak the video.
+Each step of the way, committee members gave feedback.

 bottom of page